Lao rebellion (1826–1828): Southern theater

-Anouvong's refuge in Vietnam
+The king Anouvong's refuge in Vietnam

 On 30 May 1827, the Vietnamese recorded that Chao Anouvong and his entourage arrived at the border town of Quy Hop seeking asylum in Vietnam.
 The Vietnamese Emperor Minh Mạng was caught in a politically delicate situation as he sought to maintain the autonomy and prestige of his country, while assisting a dependent kingdom that had agitated Vietnam's regional rival Siam.
 Anouvong was not immediately welcomed and waited several weeks while the court in Hue debated the course of action.
 It was finally decided that Anouvong would be allowed to seek refuge, and a ceremony was organized at Tam Dong by the governor of Nghe-An to accept Anouvong.
 The Siamese mobilized at Mukdahan, on the west bank of the Mekong, to attempt to capture Anouvong and the governor of Lakhon.
 To prevent an escalation, Emperor Minh Mạng dispatched a mission to the Siamese stating that any attempt to capture Anouvong on Vietnamese territory would result in Vietnamese military response.

 In the power vacuum from collapse of Vientiane, Luang Prabang sent an army to seize Muang Soui en route to Xiang Khouang, both former dependencies of the Kingdom of Vientiane.
 In response, Chao Noi of Xiang Khouang declared himself a willing vassal of Vietnam in exchange for protection.
 Muang Phuan became the Vietnamese province of Tran Ninh, Chao Noi received the rank of Phong Nga, and was allowed to maintain his hereditary position.
 Informed that Vietnam would now protect its vassals, Luang Prabang retreated.
 By February 1828, most Siamese operational forces had returned to Bangkok.
 Rama III was deeply unsatisfied with the situation, Anouvong had not been captured, Vientiane had not been completely razed, and Vietnamese intervention was a serious concern.

-Second Phase (August - December 1828)
+Second Phase (August–December 1828)

 In July 1828, Anouvong and Ratsavong Ngau began to plan to recapture Vientiane from the Siamese.
 On 1 August, Anouvong and Ratsavong Ngau entered Vientiane with 1,000 supporters, including 80 Vietnamese observers, and fortified themselves at Wat Haw Phra Keo.
 There are various versions of what happened next.
 According to the Siamese version, the Lao massacred the garrison and when the Siamese sent reinforcements to Done Chan Island, Anouvong and Ratsavong Ngau preemptively attacked.
 On 2 August, Bodindecha arrived with 3,000 troops opposite Vientiane.
 In the Lao version, the Vietnamese delegation proposed that Anouvong be reinstated as a tributary to Hue and Bangkok.
 Anouvong became furious at discovering the memorial chedi erected by Rama III, destroyed it and went on to attack the garrison.
 The Vietnamese version is different, where the Siamese learn that Anouvong has returned to Vientiane, the garrison seized the rice stocks and refused to supply Anouvong and his detachment.
 Shooting broke out and several Siamese soldiers were killed.
 Whatever the details, the Siamese withdrew further south to gather troops.